Sinagot, traditional sailing

 Choose your frame :

 - For our photo posters : american box, 5 colors to choose or frame with plexi, 4 colors to choose

 - For our canvases : adjusted frame, 5 colors to choose

 - For our signed editions : frame with glass, 3 colors to choose

 - For our art prints : american box, 6 colors to choose from

-Our art prints are all hand-signed by the author.
-A limited and original collection of fine art photography, chosen by Philip Plisson.
+An original collection of fine art photography, chosen by Philip Plisson.
 Printed on high quality 305 gr matte art paper.
 Each photographic photograph has been carefully edited by the author, printed one by one.
 The art print will be sent to you with a Certificate of Authenticity, guaranteeing the stability of the inks over time.
-Discover our limited editions of Philip Plisson's favorite maritime themes: Brittany, Lighthouses, Storms, Sailboats, Classic Yachts, modern or old riggings, the beaches of the world, or even photos of Venice...
+Discover our art editions of Philip Plisson's favorite maritime themes: Brittany, Lighthouses, Storms, Sailboats, Classic Yachts, modern or old riggings, the beaches of the world, or even photos of Venice...